explodinggradients/ragas/docs/howtos/applications/data_preparation.md

 1. Question: A set of questions.
 2. Contexts: Retrieved contexts corresponding to each question.
 This is a `list[list]` since each question can retrieve multiple text chunks.
 3. Answer: Generated answer corresponding to each question.
 4. Ground truths: Ground truths corresponding to each question.
-This is also a `list[list]` since each question may have multiple ground truths.
+This is a `str` which corresponds to the expected answer for each question.

 ## Example dataset